nomilous/git-seed/README.md

 (status) for all expected repositories in .

 STATUS @ .
-(status) for all expected repositories in .

-STATUS @ .
 (run) git --git-dir=./.git --work-tree=. status
 # On branch master
 # Your branch is ahead of 'origin/master' by 1 commit.